saltstack/salt-enhancement-proposals/README.md

 The SEP author (like any other developer) is welcome to post an implementation for review after the SEP has been accepted.
 However, the author of an SEP is not obligated to implement it.
+If the author has no plans to implement the SEP, they can indicate on their SEP that the implementation should be considered **Up for Grabs**.
+Alternatively, if no apparent activity has occurred on the SEP for two (2) weeks, it will be considered **Up for Grabs**.

 If you are interested in working on the implementation for an accepted SEP, but cannot determine if someone else is already working on it, feel free to ask